bpugh/git-presentation/src/git-talk-slides.md

 - `git config --global rebase.autosquash true`
 - tells git to automatically include the `--autosquash` parameter when doing a `git rebase --interactive`.
 You should [read more about autosquashing](https://thoughtbot.com/blog/autosquashing-git-commits) commits if you're unfamiliar with it.
 I use it all the time for fixing up or rewording previous commits.
-- `git config --global rebase.updateRefs true`

 ---
+- `git config --global --add --bool push.autoSetupRemote true`
+---

 ### Pro tips

 - [Work on two branches at once with Git worktree](https://andrewlock.net/working-on-two-git-branches-at-once-with-git-worktree/)
-- Branch a feature off of another feature branch
+- Branch a feature off of another feature branch (Stacked branches)
   - Use `git rebase --onto <newbase> <oldbase> <newhead>`
 - `git reset` is your friend
 - Remove latest 3 commits `git reset --keep head~3`
-- Reset to what’s on the remote: `git reset --hard origin/my-branch`
+- Reset to what’s on the remote: `git reset --keep origin/my-branch`
 - Use build server logs to time travel with your branch
 - [--update-refs](https://andrewlock.net/working-with-stacked-branches-in-git-is-easier-with-update-refs/)